Ovotransferrin dosage

 Description

 Ovotransferrin is a glycoprotein naturally present in egg white, belonging to the transferrin family.
-It plays a key role in antimicrobial defense, limiting the availability of iron necessary for the development of microorganisms.
-Due to its functional properties, ovotransferrin is studied and valued in several fields, including the food industry, animal health, and nutraceutical formulations.
+It plays a key role in antimicrobial defense by limiting the availability of iron necessary for the growth of microorganisms.
+Due to its functional properties, ovotransferrin is being studied and utilized in several fields, including the food industry, animal health, and nutraceutical formulations.

-Ovotransferrin measurement allows for the assessment of the nutritional and functional quality of egg-derived products, as well as for verifying the consistency of protein powders and ingredients used in dietary supplements.
-This analysis is also relevant for the development of formulations enriched with bioactive proteins, with benefits for intestinal, immune, or antimicrobial health.
+Ovotransferrin levels can be used to assess the nutritional and functional quality of egg products, as well as to verify the consistency of protein powders and ingredients used in dietary supplements.
+This analysis is also relevant for the development of formulations enriched with bioactive proteins, which may be beneficial for intestinal, immune, or antimicrobial health.

 Analytical methods